 Our advice?
 Always use a trusted shopping platform or transact ONLY with people you trust.
 Be mindful of the appearance of the website that you’re on to avoid phishing websites (it may look real to trick you into disclosing your account information).

-#TiqOurWord You can stay safer online with Personal Cyber Insurance from Tiq by Etiqa Insurance.
-Insure you and your household members from cyber security breaches with coverage of up to S$25,000 for a year!
+#TiqOurWord Stay protected online with Personal Cyber Insurance from Tiq by Etiqa Insurance.
+Get coverage of up to S$25,000 for you and your household members against cybersecurity breaches.
 Terms apply.

 Fell prey to an online scam in Singapore?
 Here’s what you can do

-If you suspect that you are being scammed, don’t feel ashamed and don’t hesitate.
-Here are some things you should do:
+If you suspect you’re being scammed, don’t feel ashamed.
+Act quickly and confidently.
+Here’s what you should do:

-• For e-commerce scams, report to the respective online commercial portal and lodge a complaint with the Consumers Association of Singapore (CASE)
+- For e-commerce scams, report the incident to the online marketplace platform and file a complaint with the Consumers Association of Singapore (CASE).

-• If you are covered under Personal Cyber Insurance by Etiqa Insurance, you can file a claim with the respective documents.
+- If you have Personal Cyber Insurance from Etiqa Insurance, you can file a claim with the necessary supporting documents.

-With social distancing measures and remote working becoming the new normal in the post Circuit Breaker period, online scams in Singapore is set to rise.
-It doesn’t take much to stay safe online.
-From simple cyber security measures such as switching off your location services to being mindful of befriending strangers online, you can do your part to keep you and your household safer from online threats.
+With remote working and online interactions now common, scams in Singapore continue to rise.
+Staying safe online is easier than you think.
+From simple cybersecurity measures such as switching off your location services to being mindful of befriending strangers online, you can do your part to keep you and your household safer from online threats.

 [End]